Western Michigan wins its 1st Frozen Four hockey title, beating Boston University 6-2

+“I want to say how proud I am of this team.
+They stuck together, they believed in themselves, from start to finish,” said Pat Ferschweiler, a former Broncos captain and who has coached the team to NCAA Tournament berths in each of his four seasons.

+“The pride I feel in this program and to see it reach new heights and to have this group of special young men, execute at that level and care about each other at that level is so special,” he added.

-Iiro Hakkarainen and Wyatt Schingoethe had a goal and assist each, with Ty Henricks and Cole Crusberg-Roseen also scoring to cap the Broncos’ first Frozen Four appearance in the program’s 52-year history.
-Hampton Slukynsky stopped 24 shots and top-seeded Western Michigan (34-7-1) closed its winningest season with 10 straight victories.
+Iiro Hakkarainen and Wyatt Schingoethe had a goal and assist each, with Ty Henricks and Cole Crusberg-Roseen also scoring.
+Freshman Hampton Slukynsky stopped 24 shots and top-seeded Western Michigan (34-7-1) closed its winningest season with 10 straight victories.

-The Broncos reached the final with Michaels scoring his second goal 26 seconds into double-overtime in 3-2 victory over defending champion Denver in the semifinals Thursday night.
-The sophomore forward from Northville, Michigan, was voted the Frozen Four’s outstanding player.

 In defeating the five-time champion Terriers, the Broncos become the fourth program to win the title in its championship game debut, joining Denver in 1958, Cornell (1967) and Lake Superior State (1988).
 Western Michigan also made it three-for-three for Michigan-based teams winning the tournament when played in St. Louis, after Michigan State won in 2007 and Michigan Tech in 1975.